oa-333/elog/README.md

     core.thread
     core.net

 The core log source may define log level of NOTICE, but the core.thread log level may define log level TRACE.
 The core.files, and core.net log sources will inherit the NOTICE level from the core parent log source.

+In order to enable better level of control over the log level of the log source hierarchy, the log source
+provides the setLogLevel() method, which allows specifying how to propagate the log level to child log sources:

+    void setLogLevel(ELogLevel logLevel, PropagateMode propagateMode);

+In particular there are 4 propagation modes:

+- none: No log level propagation takes place at all.
+- set: Each descendant log source inherits the log source ancestor
+- restrict: Each descendent log source cannot have less restrictive log level than the log source ancestor
+- loose: Each descendent log source cannot have more restrictive log level than the log source ancestor

+This allows for more flexibility in configuring the log source tree.

 ### Configuring Log Line Format